We use cookies to improve your experience.

 Legal limit reached in / Sober in / Peak BAC

-• Legal limit reached in: the time until your BAC likely falls below the 0.03% legal driving limit.
+• Legal limit reached in: time until your BAC falls below 30 mg/100 ml.

-• Peak BAC: the highest BAC value recorded in the session.
+• Peak BAC: the highest level reached in the session.

 Data used for calculations